Academic Purchases, Classroom Streaming and Purchase Orders

 University/College with PPR $195

-This Academic Rights DVD is 69 minutes, has English subtitles, divided into chapters, and includes a classroom discussion guide and relevant and engaging lessons (listed below).
+This Academic Rights DVD is 69 minutes.
+It includes public performance rights (PPR) within the premises of the institution.
+It has English subtitles, Spanish and French.
+It is divided into chapters and includes a classroom discussion guide and relevant and engaging lessons (listed below).
 Academic reviews are also listed below.
+Free Shipping.
 Purchase order information is also below.

 Classroom Streaming is a 5 year renewable license.
 By itself the cost is $200 and with the purchase of a University DVD the total price is $295.
 Contact us for more information